 The best protection against loss, damage or injury due to wildfire is prevention.

 Consider your household plan and creating a safety zone around your property.
-You can find out on the SFRS website.
+You can find out more on the Scottish Fire and Rescue Service (SFRS) website.

 Here are some tips to keep you safe and reduce the risk of wildfire:

-• Avoid lighting fires when high winds, high temperatures and low humidity are present or predicted.
+- Avoid lighting fires when high winds, high temperatures and low humidity are present or predicted, and check the SFRS website to see if any fire danger warnings are in place.

 What should I do if I come across a wildfire?